-- My publications, including links to code and slides.
+- Publications, including links to code and slides,

-- My CV (or email for a more up to date version).
+- CV (or email for a more up to date version),

-- My PhD thesis has a lot of tutorial-style introductory material on probabilistic latent variable modeling, which you may find useful.
+- PhD thesis, which has a lot of tutorial-style introductory material on probabilistic latent variable modeling that you may find useful,

 My research interests are in both applied and foundational machine learning